Adrian RaudaschlAdrian Raudaschl

 August 2011 – August 2013

-• Returned to programming after putting tech on hold for medical school.
-Self-taught Objective-C to build Ward Round for iPod Touch — helping junior doctors survive brutal teaching sessions.
-This became the huge turning point that brought me back to technology.
+• Returned to programming during medical training, self-teaching Objective-C to build Ward Round for iPod Touch, a medical education app for junior doctors.
+This project marked the transition back to technology.

 • Awarded Junior Doctor Representative of the Year by the Royal College of Physicians & Surgeons of Glasgow.